Purposeful Economics

 As the world of economics focuses increasingly on wellbeing, new purposeful measures/indicators will be needed; for value systems, social systems, governance systems, and economic systems.
 The economic system, and its governance, will require clarity of purpose, alongside the additional systems necessary to create a Purposeful Economy (e.g. Purposeful Education, Purposeful Organizations, Purposeful Finance, Purposeful Government).
 This will require a thorough understanding of systems and key intervention strategies to successfully change systems.

 A key part of any system is communication and storytelling, which are ever more critical when change is required and significant barriers to change exist.
 Storytelling is how cultures are created and passed on (e.g. religions), and how movements and shifts in cultural perceptions are created (e.g. human rights movement) - which is still true today.
 The key difference today is the increased influence of traditional media, social media, institutions, corporations, money, and 'influencers'.
 Purposeful Storytelling (purpose-driven storytelling) will be key to creating motivation, engagement, and movement.
+It will also be key to avoiding misinformation, disinformation, deep-fakes and purpose-wash.

 All these areas will need to be addressed, e.g. with Purposeful Ambassadors† i) highlighting all the huge negative human impacts that the current system is creating (e.g. mental wellbeing crisis, homelessness, societal collapse, climate crisis), ii) challenging head-on the flawed argument that economics is a complex science/system that most people won't understand (e.g. using Purposeful Economics), and iii) creating a simple/engaging story of what economics is for, what a Purposeful Economy is, and how Purposeful Citizens, Purposeful Organizations and Purposeful Government† co-create it.